Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 — sunshine (@song_title) August 10, 2017

 Fergie has been trying to get back into the good graces of the royal family for years.
-She is slowly getting invited to royal insider events such as Royal Ascot and to Balmoral, and Camilla has been her ticket.
+She is slowly getting invited to royal insider events such as Royal Ascot and Balmoral, and Camilla has been her ticket.

 “So she was only too happy to join forces with Camilla after she extended an olive brach.”

 There is a lot of turmoil at the palace.
-Yahoo, who cited New Idea, has accused Camilla as being the instigator behind the recent palace staff turmoil, and causing in-house fighting.
-She is busy destabilizing the royal family, behind the scenes at the palace.
+Yahoo, who cited New Idea, has accused Camilla as being the instigator behind the recent palace staff turmoil and causing in-house fighting.
+She is busy destabilizing the royal family behind the scenes at the palace.

-This is in response to a “well-placed source,” who told the magazine that the Queen is busy with her own maneuvering, now that Kate and Wills are moving to London, including “establishing them as the future of the monarchy.”
+This is in response to a “well-placed source,” who told the magazine that the Queen is busy with her own maneuvering now that Kate and Wills are moving to London, including “establishing them as the future of the monarchy.”

 Camilla is allegedly “furious” with the Queen and others in the royal family that are “pushing” for William and Kate to become King and Queen instead of Charles.